PorametPat/phd-thesis/chapters/chapter_4.typ

 === Serialization and Deserialization

-We provide a simple dataclass #class[`sq.model.ModelData`] to save and load a model parameters from disk to memory.
+We provide a simple dataclass #class[`sq.models.ModelData`] to save and load a model parameters from disk to memory.
 User can store a nested dict of strings as keys and values of generic Python types (e.g., `dict`, `list`, `float`, `int`, and `str`) and also `jnp.ndarray`. #class[`ModelData`] is compatible with a probabilistic predictive model, which will be discussed later in @sec:probabilistic-module.
 Typically, we expect users to store the information necessary to re-instantiate the model without model re-training.
 Currently, only model configuration and model parameters are two distinctive attributes that the #class[`ModelData`] stores.
 User can also check #class[`ModelData`] equality by a simple equality check statement `model_1 == model_2`, which will check both configuration and model parameters.

 === Characterization process